Pylons/pyramid/docs/narr/views.rst

 Python method resolution order through the interface class hierarchy will be called.

-See :ref:`events_chapter` for more information about event subscribers.
+.. note:: see :ref:`events_chapter` for more information about event subscribers, and how to provide requests with differing request types.

 .. _view_security_section: